BDC Hamburger Icon

 • The individual is not familiar with your company and will require further education about your company and its brand.

-3. Screening potential candidates
+3. Screen potential candidates.

-For applicants who did not meet your expectations, thank them for their time, and inform them that you are not continuing the recruitment process with them.
+For applicants who did not meet your expectations, thank them for their time and inform them that you are not continuing the recruitment process with them.
 Job applicants would rather hear a “no” than radio silence.

 graphic of a person at a desk talking through a megaphone next to screens with faces of job recruits